Emory-HITI/Niffler/README.md

 Niffler consists of multiple modules, inside the modules folder.
 Here we will look into the common configuration and installation steps of Niffler.
 An introduction to Niffler can be found [here](https://emory-hiti.github.io/Niffler/).

-## Configure PACS

-Both meta-extraction and cold-extraction modules require proper configuration of a PACS environment to allow data transfer and query retrieval to Niffler, respectively.

-* If you plan to use meta-extraction and cold-extraction modules, please make sure to configure the PACS to send data to Niffler meta-extraction module's host, port, and AE_Title.

-* Niffler cold-extraction won't receive data unless the PACS allows the requests from Niffler cold-extraction (host/port/AE_Title).
-Please go through your PACS framework's documentation on configuring host/port/AE_Tiles for a new AE to accept queries from (Query AET).
-Those instructions should prepare your PACS to receive queries from Niffler as the Query AET.

 ## Install Niffler